europace/kex-vorgang-import-api/README.md

 ## Response Format

-The data are sent as JSON in the response body.
+The data is sent as JSON in the response body.

     {
         "vorgangsnummer": String,